chrisw1229/bf2-stats/README.md

 ### Web Application
 * Make sure Python 2.7.x is installed and the [Cherrypy](http://www.cherrypy.org) web server package is installed.

+* [Download](https://github.com/chrisw1229/bf2-stats/downloads) and extract map tiles for each game map to the `webapp/www/tiles` directory.

 * Set the location of your game log file using the `webapp/application.conf` configuration file.

 * Run the `webapp/application.py` file to start the web application.